 - Atypical Depression: This type of depression refers to a depression that seems to disappear in the face of temporary positive life circumstances.
 This isn’t a rare form of depression, despite its name.
 A person suffering from atypical depression might not always “seem” depressed on the outside: they might be lighthearted and happy when they are around other people or when they’re not directly confronted with triggers.
 However, underneath it all, they’re struggling through a persistent or major depressive episode.
 This type of depression is characterized by low self-esteem, anxiety, fear of rejection, being sensitive to input or criticism, and poor or warped body image.

 These levels and types of depression can be seen in children and adolescents as well as in older adults and adults depression.
 The National Institute of Mental Health recommends seeking help and treatment for depression if you exhibit these signs and symptoms.
 Great places to start looking for treatment for depression include a local community resource center, your local department of health and human services provider, or the National Institute of Mental Health website.
 There, you can find out more about the symptoms and risk factors associated with depression, and you’ll be able to start exploring the treatment for depression options.
-However, before you just jump into a treatment, you should make sure that the method is approved by the US Food and Drug Administration and do some extra research about the related health information.
+However, before you just jump into a treatment, you should make sure that the method is approved by the US Food and Drug Administration and a licensed mental health professional and do some extra research about the related health information.
+For all guidance regarding treatment, please consult a licensed medical professional.
+Even electroconvulsive therapy ect is a recognized treatment in specific circumstances, however, it is not as widely used today as it was 100 years ago.

 Is depression a genetic disease?